Frequently Asked Questions

 There are a few different options for computer use.

-- In the upstairs Reading Room, there are two computers with Internet access and word processing software that patrons may use.
+- In the upstairs Reading Room, there are 2 laptops and 1 desktop computer with Internet access and word processing software that patrons may use.

-- Two additional computers are located in the Children's Room.
+- Two additional laptops are located in the Children's Room.

-- There is a color printer connected to the computers.
+- There is a color printer connected to the computers in the Reading Room.

 - Patrons may use a computer for 30 minutes with the possibility of an additional 30 minutes if no one else is waiting to use it.